 The HHS OIG Special Advisory Bulletin also addresses DEA registration and emphasizes the explicit need for exclusion screening by stating, “Some excluded practitioners will have valid licenses or Drug Enforcement Agency (DEA) numbers.
 Therefore, it is important not to assume that because a prescription contains a valid license number or DEA number, the practitioner is not excluded.”

-The OIG goes on to say that, “In some cases, pharmacies and laboratories rely on Medicare Part D plans and/or state agencies to ensure that prescribers are not excluded through, for example, computer system edits.
+The OIG goes on to say, “In some cases, pharmacies and laboratories rely on Medicare Part D plans and/or state agencies to ensure that prescribers are not excluded through, for example, computer system edits.
 These alternative screening mechanisms may effectively identify excluded individuals and prevent the pharmacies or laboratories from submitting claims for services ordered or prescribed by excluded individuals.

 However, pharmacies and laboratories that rely on a third party to determine whether prescribers are excluded should be aware that they may be responsible for overpayments and CMPs relating to items or services that have been ordered or prescribed by excluded individuals.”